mezmicrosoft/Microsoft_R_Server/MRS_vs_R_Flight_Delay/README.md

 Before starting the comparison, here are some System Configuration Information:
 - Operating System: Windows
-- Processor:
+- System Type: 64-bit
-- Installed Memory (RAM):
+- Cores: 4
-- System Type:
+- Installed Memory (RAM): 32.0 GB

 In this example, we build a step-by-step comparison on the five steps in _Flight Delay Prediction with Microsoft R Server_ example:
 - [Step 1: Import Data](#anchor-1)